Armin Gerami

 📜 Bio

 I'm a Computer Science Ph.D. candidate at the University of Maryland, working under the guidance of Prof. Ramani Duraiswami.
-My research interests lie in the domains of differentiable programming, high performance computing, and signal processing.
-Currently, I'm working on improving the computational efficiency of transformers, and matrix multiplication in neural networks.
+My research interests lie in the domains of high performane computing, deep learning, and differentiable programming.
+Currently, I'm working on improving the computational efficiency of Transformers, Linear layres in neural networks, and Spatial Audio Rendering.

 📚 Education